hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-support-matrix.md

 To ensure the performance and stability of the HP Helion OpenStack environment, it is very important to meet the requirements and conform to the recommendations.

-## Support Matrix for HP Lifecycle Management
+## Support Matrix for the KVM Host

-To ensure the performance and stability of the HP Lifecycle Management environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for HP Lifecycle Management](/helion/openstack/carrier/support-matrix/hlm/).
+To ensure the performance and stability of the HP Lifecycle Management environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for the KVM Host](/helion/openstack/carrier/support-matrix/hlm/).

-## Support Matrix for HP Helion OpenStack
+## Support Matrix for HP Helion OpenStack region

 To ensure the performance and stability of the HP Helion OpenStack environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for HP Helion OpenStack](/helion/openstack/carrier/support-matrix/helion/).

 <!-- Hide for alpha
-## Support Matrix for HP Distributed Cloud Networking (DCN)
+## Support Matrix for HP Distributed Cloud Networking (DCN) host

 For key requirements needed HP Distributed Cloud Networking (DCN), see [Support Matrix for HP Distributed Cloud Networking](/helion/openstack/carrier/support-matrix/dcn/).

-## Support Matrix for the WindRiver Region
+## Support Matrix for the WindRiver region

 To ensure the performance and stability of the Wind River region of the HP Helion OpenStack Carrier Grade environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for the Wind River Region](/helion/openstack/carrier/support-matrix/wr/).
 -->